hong-chen/er3t/examples/README.rst

 |

-    If ``install-examples.sh`` failed to download the data from Google Drive for any reason, you can download the required data manually from `here <https://drive.google.com/file/d/1i5inbkybHE2bFwHIJ472-tZYRCZDqSOR>`_.
+    If ``install-examples.sh`` fails to download the data from Google Drive for any reason, you can download the required data manually from `here <https://drive.google.com/file/d/1i5inbkybHE2bFwHIJ472-tZYRCZDqSOR>`_.

     After you download the file (``er3t-data-examples.tar.gz``), put it under ``er3t/examples`` directory where